-The ideal BCS of 5.0 for mixed age cows and 5.5 for first and second calvers is a target for each individual animal, as well as a herd target.
+The ideal BCS of 5.0 for mixed age cows and 5.5 for first and second calvers is optimal for each individual animal, as well as a herd target.

 The cows at greatest at risk of poor reproductive performance are the first and second calvers.
 We all know that within a herd there is always going to be a range of BCS, as each animal will have a slightly different metabolism, intake, milk production etc.